diasurgical/devilution/README.md

 Building with Visual C++ 5.10
 - Make sure Service Pack 3 is installed in order to update the linker from 5.00 -> 5.10!
 Newer versions of Visual Studio work as well, but will upgrade the project.
-- Open the project workspace "Diablo.dsw" and select "Build Diablo.exe".
+- Open the project workspace `Diablo.dsw` and select `Build Diablo.exe`.
 This will build all dependencies and only takes a few seconds.

 Building with MinGW(32/64)
 - Ensure that the MinGW binary paths have been added to the command line.
-- For MinGW32, navigate to the project root and execute "mingw32-make -f Makefile32".
+- For MinGW32, navigate to the project root and execute `mingw32-make -f Makefile32`.
 The process will take longer than Visual Studio.
 - For MinGW64, refer to the respective documentation: [Linux](Support/INSTALL_linux.md) | [Windows](Support/INSTALL_windows.md).
 Note that only x86 systems may be targeted for the time being.

 Compiling Definitions